grafana/loki/docs/sources/alerting/_index.md

 We don't always control the source code of applications we run.
 Think load balancers and the myriad components (both open source and closed third-party) that support our applications; it's a common problem that these don't expose a metric you want (or any metrics at all).
 How then, can we bring them into our observability stack in order to monitor them effectively?
 Alerting based on logs is a great answer for these problems.

-For a sneak peek of how to combine this with the upcoming LogQL v2 functionality, take a look at Ward's [video](https://www.youtube.com/watch?v=RwQlR3D4Km4) which builds a robust nginx monitoring dashboard entirely from nginx logs.
+For a sneak peek of how to combine this with the upcoming LogQL v2 functionality, take a look at Ward Bekker's [video](https://www.youtube.com/watch?v=RwQlR3D4Km4) which builds a robust nginx monitoring dashboard entirely from nginx logs.

 ### Event alerting